This post may contain affiliate links for your shopping convenience.

 Next, click the “Continue” green button.

-With your material set to Vinyl, load your mat with the vinyl attached to it and follow the instructions on the screen by pushing the buttons on your machine, as they blink.
+With your material set to Vinyl, load your mat with the Vinyl attached to it and follow the instructions on the screen by pushing the buttons on your machine as they blink.

 Your Cricut Maker will do its magic and print your labels on your mat exactly where you positioned your work on the “virtual” mat on your screen.
 It’s awesome!

-This was the part where you’d see I am no handy.
-It was not a simple process for me to remove the labels from the mat and then apply them to the containers, but I’m determined to figure out a simpler process.
-Maybe using transfer tape will simplify things, so I’ll have to research some more and try again.
+It was not a simple process for me to remove the labels from the mat and then apply them to the containers, but I’m determined to figure out a more straightforward approach.

-Conclusion And What Worked:
+Conclusion And What Worked Using Cricut Label Maker

 - I loved the result and look forward to create labels for many other containers and areas of my house.